ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 A low latency kernel is a version of the Linux operating system that has been optimized for real-time applications.
 The goal of a low latency kernel is to minimize the time it takes for the operating system to respond to events and processes, so that applications can run with minimal delay or interruption.

-Low latency kernels are commonly used in applications that require real-time processing, such as audio and video production, gaming, and scientific computing.
+Low latency kernels are commonly used in applications that require real-time processing, such as audio and video production, gaming, and scientific computing, of course in 5G space as well.
 They are also used in environments where the time taken by the operating system to respond to events is critical, such as in financial trading systems and other high-frequency data processing systems.

 To achieve low latency, low latency kernels typically implement a number of changes to the standard Linux kernel, such as reducing the frequency of interrupts, minimizing the number of context switches, and reducing the amount of time spent processing system calls.
 They may also make use of specialized scheduling algorithms and memory management techniques to further optimize performance.

-How to install Lowlatency kernel on Arm server
+How to install Lowlatency kernel on Arm server:

 ```bash
 sudo apt update
 sudo apt-cache policy 'linux-image-5.*-lowlatency'
 sudo apt install linux-headers-5.15.0-46-lowlatency linux-image-5.15.0-46-lowlatency -y
 ```
-then run this to verify the new low-latency kernel:
+then run this follwoing script to verify the new low-latency kernel:

 awk -F\' '$1=="menuentry " {print i++ " : " $2} $1=="submenu " {print i++ " : " $2; j=0} $1=="\tmenuentry " {print "\t", j++ " : " $2}' /boot/grub/grub.cfg